gwesseling/graphql-json/packages/graphql-json/readme.md

 ## Usage

-The usage of this packag is very straightforward.
+The usage of this package is straightforward.

 ```javascript
 import createSchema from "@gwesseling/graphql-json";